restorecommerce/console/README.md

 ### GraphQL Code Generation

 To generate code from GraphQL schemas, you can utilize the following command: `npm run console:graphql:generate`.
-This command will generate TypeScript types and Angular services for GraphQL schemas and operations located in `./packages/modules/` with extension `.graphql`.
+This command will generate TypeScript types and Angular services for GraphQL schemas and operations located in `./packages/modules/` with extension `.gql`.

 ### Development Server